-Sonny Albarado is the national president of the Society for Professional Journalists, which promotes excellence in journalism and defends First Amendment freedoms.
+Sonny Albarado was the 2012-2013 national president of the Society for Professional Journalists, which promotes excellence in journalism and defends First Amendment freedoms.
 It has 8,500 members in almost 300 chapters across the nation.
 He has been projects editor of The Arkansas Democrat-Gazette since 2007.

 Tresha Mabile (1989)

 Tresha Mabile is a journalist and independent documentary filmmaker who specializes in reporting from conflict zones.
 Her work has aired on National Geographic,Discovery, CNN, A&E and the History Channel.
 In the past decade she has traveled to the front lines of Iraq, Afghanistan and Pakistan to produce five documentaries on Iraq and Afghanistan.
 Check out her work.